-Be reminded that not all Type IV PFDs have ropes attached to it.
+Be reminded that not all Type IV PFDs have ropes attached to them.
 You have to buy ropes separately should there be no ropes included in the package.
-There are some buoy companies who sell ropes or include ropes in their Type IV PFD package.
+Some buoy companies sell ropes or include ropes in their Type IV PFD package.

 3. Location Indicator

 In cases of man on board, passengers on the boat can quickly throw the Type IV PFD to the victim’s exact location or to the position where the victim was last seen.
-This location indicator can then be used to help the boat operator in maneuvering through the area of the scene to set up a rescue.
+This location indicator can then be used to help the boat operator maneuver through the scene to set up a rescue.